 He's really starting to use his bed a lot more now 😄😄 #hatter #madhatter #californianrabbit #houserabbit #housebunny #freerangebunny #cagefreebunny #rabbitsofinstagram #rabbitsofig #houserabbitsociety #rescuebunny #adoptdontshop #binkies #bunnybinkies #springtime #teaparty

-The California rabbit breed is distinguished by its coloring--a white body with black points (the legs, nose, and ears).
-This color pattern is caused by the "Himalayan gene," which makes the rabbits almost completely albino, except for their points.
+The Californian rabbit breed is distinguished by its coloring--a white body with black points (the legs, nose, and ears).
+This color pattern with black markings is caused by the "Himalayan gene," which makes the rabbits almost completely albino, except for their points.

-The breed was developed in the 1920s in California, by crossing Himalayan rabbits, which also have the pointed coloring, with Standard Chinchilla rabbits, and then breeding the offspring with New Zealand rabbits to achieve the desired size.
-The California rabbit and the New Zealand rabbit are very similar in size and body shape, and both breeds are raised for their meat and fur.
+The breed was developed in the 1920s in California by crossing Himalayan rabbits, which also have the pointed coloring, with Standard Chinchilla rabbits, and then breeding the offspring with New Zealand rabbits to achieve the desired size.
+The Californian rabbit and the New Zealand rabbit are very similar in size and body shape, and both breeds are raised for their meat and fur.

-California rabbits quite frequently win Best in Show at competitions.
+Californian rabbits are popular show rabbits and quite frequently win Best in Show at competitions.
+They are also frequently used as meat rabbits, but they also make great pets and house rabbits.
 These rabbits are known for being versatile, because they serve multiple purposes, and no matter what their purpose, they are prized.

 Hover over the image for more information.

 Do you have a California rabbit?
 Show us in the comments below!

 WATCH NOW: Flemish Giant Rabbits Are Really Big Bunnies